 Public cloud images usually do not allow SSH login with username and password, but only SSH with a certificate.
-If you want to use bootstrap from the Web UI, you will need to enable SSH login with username and password.
+If you want to use bootstrap from the WebUI, you will need to enable SSH login with username and SSH key.
 You can do this by navigating to Systems > Bootstrapping and changing the authentication method.